 Colin Dunn is a work in progress.
 Thank goodness, he married “up.”
 Maria is from Rhode Island, Colin is from Florida, and they met in Hawaii.
 They have five kids.
-It may have been the geography.
-Go figure.
-After a career in the US Army Field Artillery, Colin started his own company.
-His mission: To help leaders build winning teams.
+It may have been the geography—go figure.
+After a career in the U.S. Army Field Artillery, Colin started a company to help leaders build winning teams.
 Colin maintains that he has learned more about leadership from raising five children than from any other experience.

 Leonard (“Van”) Van Lowe was ordained as a deacon at Crossroads in May 2013 and was excited to have much of his family in town to celebrate with him, including his newest baby granddaughter.
 In addition to serving as a deacon, Van coordinates the ushers’ schedule and assists the church treasurer.
-Van and his wife, Peggy, are also actively involved in the Special Needs Ministry at Crossroads.
+Van and his wife Peggy are also actively involved in the Special Needs Ministry at Crossroads.
 Having received his Master’s Degree from George Washington University, he works as an independent web consultant.